Tomb of Meryra: Tomb layout

 The tomb was found in relatively good condition compared to the other tombs of Amarna.
 After the death of Akhenaten, depictions of his rule and religion were destroyed because they were considered to be heretical.
-In Meryra’s tomb, Akhenaten and Nefertiti’s features have been consistently erased.
+In Meryra's tomb, Akhenaten and Nefertiti’s features have been consistently erased but their bodies and gestures can still be seen in the chisel marks beneath the Aten's rays for location.
 The desecration is confined to these individuals, and the names and figures of the princesses remain untouched.
-The tomb consists of four sections: the antechamber, the hall of columns, a second hall, and the shrine.